SCAR/ropensci/README.md

 - follow the rOpenSci [Twitter feed](https://twitter.com/rOpenSci) or [blog](https://ropensci.org/blog/)

-- contribute an [R package](https://github.com/SCAR/antarctic-r-packages), or improve the documentation or code of an existing one
+- contribute an R package, or improve the documentation or code of an existing one.
+See the draft [Antarctic R package list](https://github.com/SCAR/antarctic-r-packages) as a starting point

 - contribute your R knowledge, as a [code snippet](https://github.com/SCAR/rtools) or [tutorial](https://ropensci.org/tutorials/)